Parth0415/Parth-Profile-Team-Generator/README.md

 For installation, clone the GitHub repository [Parth-Profile-Team-Generator](https://github.com/Parth0415/Parth-Profile-Team-Generator.git).
 Then go to the file location, open file with the help of terminal:

-To install dependencies, run the following command:
+To install dependencies, please run the following command:
 ```
 npm i
 ```